 About Our School

-Ingraham High School - an accredited institution since 1961 by the Commission on Schools of the Northwest Accreditation Commission.
-This school is recognized for promoting and maintaining a well-balanced education program and for meeting or exceeding standards considered essential for quality education.
+Ingraham High School has been accredited, since 1961, by the Commission on Schools of the Northwest Accreditation Commission.
+Our school is recognized for promoting and maintaining a well-balanced education program and for meeting or exceeding standards considered essential for quality education.